 Born in Germany anno 1976, a PnP gamer since 1988 and GM for various systems since 1993.
-Happily married, no kids yet.
-I live in small out of the way village within the deep woods and sloping hills of the Taunus.
+Happily married, father of a fantastic daughter.

 Some bullet points about me, in no particular order: